jumarko/codescene-enterprise-pm-jira/README.md

 ### `GET /api/1/projects/{id}`

 Returns a project including all its synced items.
-Each item has an array of numbers, 0 or 1, corresponding to the work types in `"supportedWorkTypes"` of the project.
+Each item has an array of numbers, 0 or 1, corresponding to the work types in `"workTypes"` of the project.
 1 means it has the work type, 0 means it doesn't.

 #### Example Request